 Carol, 36, works as a client-servicing executive at a travel agency.
 She is different from her colleagues as she is visually challenged.
 Every morning, she walks from her residence in Fremont, CA to Thornton Avenue to catch a bus to the Bay Area Rapid Transport (BART) station.
 It is a daily challenge for her to recognise the door to the train when she lands at the BART station, as she has to rely on others next to her for the same.
 It is an equally big challenge for her when she gets off the train at San Francisco.
 This is a real problem faced every day by visually impaired passengers globally And, there are millions like her around the world with special needs who struggle to lead their lives hassle-free.

 According to WHO, there are over 300 million visually impaired people around the world.
 The American Foundation for the Blind estimates there are at least 1.3 million such people who are employed in the US alone!
-While figures for rest of the world are not established, various estimates indicate that at least 200 million visually challenged individuals globally are either working or educating themselves to get into the workforce.
-This consequently implies that organisations must gear themselves up fast to service this massive customer base with a differing set of requirements.
+While figures for the rest of the world are not established, various estimates indicate that at least 200 million visually challenged individuals globally are either working or educating themselves to get into the workforce.
+This consequently implies that organizations must gear themselves up fast to service this massive customer base with a differing set of requirements.

 Inclusive Customer Experience is the Way Forward